Skip to main content

 In 2019 (HB 2011), the Oregon Legislature mandated cultural competency continuing education for health care professionals starting July 1, 2021.
 Under the requirement, Oregon Medical Board licensees must complete cultural competency continuing education as a condition of licensure as required in OAR 847-008-0077

-Licensees required to comply: All Oregon physicians, physician assistants, and acupuncturists whose license is at a practicing status must meet this requirement.
+Licensees required to comply: All Oregon physicians, physician associates, and acupuncturists whose license is at a practicing status must meet this requirement.
 The only exceptions are licensees in residency training and volunteer camp licensees.
 Licensees with a “retired" status do not have to meet the requirement because their license is not at a practicing status.

 Number of hours: Licensees must complete an average of at least one hour of cultural competency education per year during an audit period.
 An audit period is two renewal cycles, for example every four years for most licensees.
 Required hours will be based on the number of years licensed during the audit period; any portion of a year licensed will require one hour of cultural competency education.
 For example, a licensee who has been licensed for 3.5 years during the audit period will be required to obtain four hours of cultural competency education.
 Hours may be obtained at any time during the audit period.
 For example, either one four-hour experience, or four one-hour courses taken annually, would satisfy the requirement.